 There’s no shortage of places to stay in Missoula, Montana – that’s for sure.
-And if you’re loyal to a particular hotel chain, the town seems to have them all, from the budget-friendly Super 8 to the upscale Residence Inn by Mariott.
+And since we visit multiple times a year (Missoula is honestly one of our favorite towns in the state, or anywhere), we’re intimately familiar with the many options.
+If you’re loyal to a particular hotel chain, the town seems to have them all, from the budget-friendly Super 8 to the upscale Residence Inn by Mariott Missoula Downtown.

-But this guide to Missoula hotels features the best locally-owned accommodations – places that are one-of-a-kind and full of local charm, and where the money you spend will support a small business.
+But our guide to the best hotels in Missoula features locally-owned accommodations – places that are one-of-a-kind and full of local charm, and where the money you spend will support a small business.
 And the good news is that there are local Missoula accommodations available at all price points.

 Some links in this post are affiliates, meaning we may earn a small commission if you make a reservation.
 Your cost stays the same!